Skip to contents

 • trend smoothing parameter: Beta

-• dampening parameter: Beta
+• damping parameter: Beta